Marijuana Investing: This Bud’s For You

 There’s still plenty of money to be made in the marijuana industry, but many pot stocks are absurdly overvalued.
 I think consolidation and a brutal shake-out is coming, whereby a lot of thinly capitalized stocks will fall by the wayside.

 Don’t get me wrong: There’s ample reason for investors to be bullish about small, fledgling marijuana companies.
 In fact, small-cap stocks will offer the most explosive gains in the marijuana industry.
-Not only do these companies give investors opportunities to get in at bargain prices and speculate on skyrocketing cannabis success, but they also make great takeover targets for Big Pharma companies looking to break into this nascent industry.
+Not only do these companies give investors opportunities to get in at bargain prices and speculate on skyrocketing cannabis success, but they also make great takeover targets for Big Pharma companies looking to break into this still-young industry.

 But when looking for marijuana investments, stick to quality.
 Emphasize growing revenue, actual profits, experienced management, and a solid balance sheet.